Sunny with a High Near 71

 Sunday

-A slight chance of showers and thunderstorms.
-Partly sunny, with a high near 65.
+A chance of rain and snow showers.
+Some thunder is also possible.
+Partly sunny, with a high near 56.
+Breezy.

 Advertisement - Story continues below...